davidtheclark/focus-group/README.md

 - If the member's node has a `data-focus-group-text` attribute, that value will serve as the member's text.
 - If neither of the above is provided, the member's text will be the `textContent` of its node.

+## Keyboard Interactions

+When focus is inside the focus-group, the following things should happen:

+- If you press one of your `forwardArrows` (the down arrow by default), focus moves from the currently focused member to the next member in the group (or wraps back to the front, according to the `wrap` option).
+- If you press one of your `backArrows` (the up arrow by default), focus moves from the currently focused member to the previous member in the group (or wraps around to the back, according to the `wrap` option).
+- If you press a letter key, string searching begins (see below!).

+### String searching

+If the option `stringSearch` is `true` and focus is within the group, the following things happen:

+- When you start typing, focus moves to the first member whose registered text begins with whatever you've been typing.
+- As long as each keystroke occurs within `stringSearchDelay`, the search string will extend (e.g. `f` -> `fa` -> `far` -> `farm`) and focus will move accordingly.
+- If no text matches the search string, focus will not move.
+- After you have not typed any letters for `stringSearchDelay`, the search string resets and you can start over (e.g. you type `fa` then wait and type `go` to match `gorge`).

+This all mimics the native `<select>` behavior.

 ## API

 ### var focusGroup = createFocusGroup([options])